 Camping in Georgia FAQs

-Newcomer to camping in Georgia?
+Newcomer to camping in the Peach State?
 If so, here are a few answers to some questions you might have:

 Free camping is legal anywhere on state ground in Georgia, but most state parks prohibit camping directly on the beach to protect local flora and fauna.
 There are many standard campgrounds located near the beach all over the coast, however.